valbuildr/lofi-girl-web-app/README.md

 All thumbnails in `app/thumbs` are property of [Lofi Girl/Lofi Records](https://lofigirl.com/).
 If you are the owner of this/these work(s) and want them removed, please [reach out](https://www.valbuilds.xyz/links).

 All parts of this project (except for the aformentioned thumbnails) are licensed under the [MIT License](./LICENSE).

+This project is not affilliated with Lofi Girl/Lofi Records.